brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 -   `stdout` (or *standard output*): displays the command’s output
 -   `stderr` (or *standard error*): displays the command’s error

-Each of these streams have an associated *<span class="gls" key="fd">file descriptor</span>*, a number used by the shell to reference that stream. `stdin` has the file descriptor 0, `stdout` has 1, and `stderr` has 2.
+Each one of these streams has an associated *<span class="gls" key="fd">file descriptor</span>*, a number used by the shell to reference that stream. `stdin` has the file descriptor 0, `stdout` has 1, and `stderr` has 2.